andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 Note:
 When I landed I was heralded as the "DDD expert".

 I'd go into meetings and people would address me as such.
 I even got called the "DDD Messiah" once.

-That's when I got worried.
+That's when I really started to get worried.

 It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems; and that DDD would be my tool for doing so.